-The following section describes how to install the cluster server software on Windows NT 4.0 and Windows 2000.
-Important: Do not perform this procedure unless you installed the necessary storage-management software components on both cluster nodes.
+The following sections describe how to install the cluster server software on Windows operating systems.

+Important: Do not perform this procedure unless you installed the necessary storage management software components on both cluster nodes.

 To install the cluster server software on Nodes A and B, perform the following steps: